-My PV plant fulfills both criteria, so why is the switching and breaking station still disabled?
+My PV plant fulfils all requirements, so why is the switching and breaking station still disabled?

-In some cases, despite the PV plant fulfilling these two criteria, the switching and breaking station's card won't be enabled.
-In general, this happens when the perimeter of the PV plant is irregular or rotated with respect to the N-S direction, and the total current of the plant is close to 1250 A.
+In some cases, despite the PV plant fulfilling the three requirements, the switching and breaking station's option won't be enabled.
+In general, this happens when the perimeter of the PV plant is irregular or rotated with respect to the north-south direction, and the total current of the plant is close to 1250 A.

 The installed capacity that we check in the layout tab is 38.5 MVA and the MV level is 20 kV by default.
-By applying the simple formula mentioned before, our total current is around 1110 A. The two criteria are fulfilled but the card is still disabled.
+By applying the simple formula mentioned before, the total current is about 1110 A. The three requirements are fulfilled but the option is still disabled.
 Why is that so?

-Short answer, maximum capacity is selected.
-Yes, when you choose the maximum capacity option, pvDesign cannot figure out the exact installed capacity.
-What it does instead is to estimate a capacity based on the type of structure, the pitch distance, and the total area.
-This estimation causes the switching and breaking station option to be disabled despite its two requirements being fulfilled.
+In short, the maximum capacity is selected under power requirements.
+When you choose the maximum capacity option, pvDesign cannot figure out the exact installed capacity.
+What it does instead is to estimate the power capacity based on the type of structure, the pitch distance, and the total area.
+This estimation causes the switching and breaking station option to be disabled despite the requirements being fulfilled.

 Don't worry though, there is a simple solution for this!

-Just go to the electrical tab, select Specific Capacity, and introduce the number of inverters you need in your PV plant.
+Just go to the Layout tab (Power requirements), select Specific Capacity, and introduce the number of inverters you need in your PV plant.

-This way, pvDesign can know the exact installed capacity of your PV plant, and the switching and breaking station card is thus enabled!
+This way, pvDesign can know the exact installed capacity of your PV plant, and the switching and breaking station option is thus enabled!

-To connect a solar PV plant to distribution or transmission networks (66 - 400 kV), it is necessary to step-up the voltage level from medium to high voltage.
+To connect a solar PV plant to distribution or transmission networks (46 - 400 kV), it is necessary to step up the voltage level from medium to high voltage.
 The purpose of a substation is to convert low voltages to high voltages, or vice versa, using power transformers.

 An important decision that is made at the planning/concept stage is the type of equipment that will be used for the substation.
-Three types of equipment are available to choose among:
+Three typical types of equipment are: